 BRPs are not issued with an expiry date later than 31 December 2024.
 If you see this date on your BRP this does not need to be reported as an error.
 Refer to your visa decision notification email to check your visa expiry date.
 UKVI have explained that you will not need a BRP after this date as you will be able to prove your immigration status online.
 UKVI say they will update their information on how to prove your immigration status in early 2024.

 If you have been issued with a visa for the length of your course which is stuck into your passport and you think there is a mistake, please contact firstname.lastname@example.org attaching a copy of the visa sticker in your passport.

 12. Visas for your Family

-For information about who can accompany you to the UK as a dependant and how to apply for a visa, please see our Visas for your family page.
+For information about whether family members would be able to accompany you to the UK as dependants and how to apply for a visa, please see our Visas for your family page.